Minsara Kanavu

 AVM Productions wanted to make a film to celebrate their golden jubilee in 1997.
 The project, which would be titled Minsara Kanavu, was produced by M. Saravanan, M. Balasubramanian, and M. S. Guhan.
 Menon responded to an advertisement for a director and cinematographer, and made his directorial debut with the film.
 Venu and Ravi K. Chandran completed the principal photography, and Prabhu Deva choreographed the film.
 A. R. Rahman composed the soundtrack, which received positive reviews, and the songs "Mana Madurai", "Strawberry", "Thanga Thamarai", and "Vennilave" became popular.

 Minsara Kanavu premiered on 14 January 1997 during the Pongal festival and ran in theatres for over 175 days.
-The film was a commercial success in Tamil, though it initially opened to mediocre box-office earnings, but performed poorly in North India and Andhra Pradesh.
+The film was a commercial success in Tamil Nadu, though it initially opened to mediocre box-office earnings, but its dubbed versions performed poorly in North India and Telugu states.
 Critical reception to the film was mixed-to-positive; the plot, the cast's performances—particularly that of the lead actors—the screenplay, the cinematography, and the soundtrack were praised.
 The film won several accolades, including two Cinema Express Awards, one Filmfare Awards South, four National Film Awards, one Screen Awards, and three Tamil Nadu State Film Awards.

 Plot

-Priya is a young student at a convent; she is known for her friendly, bubbly, and precocious nature.
-Priya's father Amalraj is a widower and a clothing industrialist who expects Priya to look after his business but her main ambition is to become a nun.
-Amalraj tries to stop this by unsuccessfully trying to arrange a marriage for Priya.
-Thomas, a non-resident Indian, returns to India after his studies to look after his father James' business.
+Priya is a student at Lawrence School, Ooty.
+She is known for her friendly, and precocious nature.
+Since childhood Priya is interested in singing, and attending church.
+Priya's father Amalraj is a widower and a clothing industrialist who expects Priya to look after Amalraj Garments, but her desire is to become a nun.
+Amalraj tries to stop this by unsuccessfully arranging a marriage for Priya.
+Thomas Thangadurai, a non-resident Indian, returns to his home town Ooty after earning his Ph.D. from Harvard to look after his father James Thangadurai's business.
 James, a former associate of Amalraj, had set up his clothing business opposite Amalraj's factory.
 Amalraj dislikes James due to his boorish and clumsy attitude, even though Thomas and Priya are childhood friends.